alexwlchan/books.alexwlchan.net/README.md

     It includes free text fields, selecting from a fixed list, and even a calendar picker:

     ![Screenshot of a terminal with an inline calendar picker.](inquire_screenshot.png)

     I customise some of the questions based on the answers; for example, it only asks "Who was the narrator?" if I read the book as an audiobook.

 *   I use [the **hotwatch** crate](https://crates.io/crates/hotwatch) to watch for changes in the source folder, and rebuild the HTML.
     Because the source files are split across several directories, I listen to each directory individually and only rebuild the relevant parts of the site.

+    For example, if there's a change in the `covers` directory, I only need to re-run the image processing, and not rebuild the HTML files.

 *   Dr Drang's blog post [**ASCIIfying**](http://www.leancrew.com/all-this/2014/10/asciifying/) continues to be my go-to when I need to turn arbitrary text (book titles) into a URL-safe slug.